Pinol: History

-As of 2009, a fourth generation of Madrid's family was still involved in producing pinol mix.
+As of 2009, the fourth generation of Madrid's family was still involved in producing pinol mix.

 Despite its relatively recent mid-20th-century origin, pinol is considered a traditional food.

 Ingredients

 The mix sold for preparing the pinol beverage consists of finely-ground panela, a form of unrefined cane sugar; máchica, toasted barley flour; and ground spices, usually including anise, cinnamon or ishpingo (a native Andean spice related to cinnamon), cloves and/or peppercorns.
 Some preparations of pinol may also include quinoa.